 Look for Italian wines like Barolo, Cabernet Sauvignon from Bordeaux or Napa Valley, white and red Bourgogne (Burgundy), or German Riesling.

 Don’t forget the bubbly!
 Champagne, especially vintage and other fine sparkling wines made in the traditional method, just get better with a little extra time.
-It’s the acidity that keeps them fresh.
+Most sparkling wine lasts 15 years if properly stored in a dark, chilled environment.

 Sugar is another factor to consider, especially when it’s combined with higher alcohol like you find in many fortified wines: Port, Madeira and Sauternes will all reward your patience.